ThiagoLahass/Breast-Cancer-Diagnostic-Prediction-with-Machine-Learning/readme.md

 # Breast Cancer Diagnostic

-The idea of this mini-project is to apply data processing, apply some algorithm models and compare the metrics of each one, and then choose which one has the best performance.

-The dataset can be found in [Breast Cancer Wisconsin (Diagnostic)](https://archive.ics.uci.edu/dataset/17/breast+cancer+wisconsin+diagnostic).
+The goal of this project is to develop a breast cancer diagnostic system by applying data processing techniques and comparing the performance of different machine learning models.
+The dataset used for this project is the [Breast Cancer Wisconsin (Diagnostic)](https://archive.ics.uci.edu/dataset/17/breast+cancer+wisconsin+diagnostic).

-## Steps:
+## Overview:
-1. **Prepare data for use**
+In this project, we follow several key steps:

+1. **Data Preparation**
-    - Read
+    - Load the dataset
-    - Clean
+    - Clean the data
-    - Separate
+    - Separate features and target variable
+2. **Exploratory Data Analysis**
-2. **Plot information to gain insights**
+    - Visualize data to gain insights
-3. **Train a model**
-4. **Check the results**

-## Data Preparation
-- Loaded the data and verified no empty values.
-- Coded the diagnosis column: Malignant = 1, Benign = 0.
+    - Analyze correlations between features
+3. **Data Preprocessing**
+    - Encode categorical variables
-- Normalized the continuous values.
+    - Normalize continuous features

-## Data Exploration
-- Checked dataset balance and found it partially balanced.
-- Analyzed the correlation between attributes using a heatmap.
+    - Balance the dataset using SMOTE

-## Data Splitting
-- Used SMOTE to balance the dataset.
-- Split the data into training and testing sets.

-## Machine Learning Models Applied
-### KNeighborsClassifier
+4. **Model Training**
+    - Apply various machine learning algorithms:
-- Applied K-Nearest Neighbors with cross-validation.
+        - `K-Nearest Neighbors (KNN)`
-- Evaluated the model with accuracy, AUC score, and confusion matrix.

-### DecisionTreeClassifier
+        - `Decision Tree`
-- Applied Decision Tree Classifier with cross-validation.
+        - `Support Vector Classifier (SVC)`
+        - `Multinomial Naive Bayes`
+        - `Gaussian Naive Bayes`
-- Evaluated the model with accuracy, AUC score, and confusion matrix.
+    - Evaluate each model using cross-validation and metrics like accuracy, AUC score, precision, recall, and F1-score

-## Results
+5. **Results and Model Selection**
-- Compared the accuracy and AUC scores of both models.
+    - Compare the performance of all models
-- Plotted the ROC curves and confusion matrices to visualize performance.

-## How to Use This Repository
+    - Select the best-performing model based on key metrics

+## Getting Started

 ### Prerequisites
 Make sure you have Python installed.
 You can download it from [python.org](https://www.python.org/).